schlpbch/astro-guild42/src/content/blog/http-caching-and-varnish.md

 author: Andreas Schlapbach
 pubDatetime: 2023-06-30T18:00:00.00+02:00
 title: HTTP Caching & Varnish
-slug: http-caching-and-varnish
 ogImage: https://user-images.githubusercontent.com/53733092/215771435-25408246-2309-4f8b-a781-1f3d93bdf0ec.png
 tags:
   - web development
   - infrastructure
 description: Whether with CDN, a reverse proxy or to avoid problems with browser caching, the basis for correct caching are the HTTP caching specifications.
 ---

 Whether with CDN, a reverse proxy or to avoid problems with browser caching, the basis for correct caching are the HTTP caching specifications.
 In the first part of the talk, David Buchmann shows us how to properly use the caching headers to achieve the desired result.